List of recurring The Simpsons characters: Kirk Van Houten

-Azaria has stated that Kirk is "a bad Milhouse impression".
+Azaria has stated that Kirk's voice is "a bad Milhouse impression".

 Krusty the Clown

 Kumiko Albertson

-Kumiko Albertson (née Nakamura) (voiced by Tress MacNeille in Seasons 25–31, Jenny Yokobori in Season 32–Present) is a Japanese manga fan and artist from Osaka, Japan.
-Kumiko first appears in "Married to the Blob", when she walked past Comic Book Guy's shop, but stopped when she saw him through the window and liked him.
+Kumiko Albertson (née Nakamura) (voiced by Tress MacNeille from season 25 to 31, Jenny Yokobori since season 32) is a Japanese manga fan and artist from Osaka, Japan.
+Kumiko first appears in "Married to the Blob" when she walked past Comic Book Guy's shop, but stopped when she saw him through the window and liked him.
 Kumiko and Comic Book Guy get married in the Android's Dungeon.
 Often in her appearances in the series, she is seen next to Comic Book Guy.
 In "Springfield Splendor", she finds Lisa's art therapy drawings, and sells them at The Android's Dungeon as a graphic novel, called Sad Girl.

 L

 Legs and Louie

-Legs (voiced by Hank Azaria in season 1991–1995, Harry Shearer in 1995-Present, Karl Wiedergott in "Chief of Hearts") and Louie (voiced by Dan Castellaneta in most episodes, Harry Shearer in "Chief of Hearts") are two gangsters and members of the Springfield Mafia who accompany Fat Tony at all times.
+Legs (voiced by Hank Azaria from 1991 to 1995, 1998 and 2003, Harry Shearer since 1995, Karl Wiedergott in "Trilogy of Error" and "Chief of Hearts") and Louie (voiced by Dan Castellaneta in most episodes, Harry Shearer in "Mayored to the Mob", "I'm Goin' to Praiseland" and "Chief of Hearts") are two gangsters and members of the Springfield Mafia who accompany Fat Tony at all times.
 The two lack any real definitive characteristic and are almost always seen together.
 Legs has a dark blonde short haircut and raspy voice.
 Louie has a slight black afro and a more high-pitched, even squeaky tone.
 Castellaneta based the voice on actor Joe Pesci, one of the several references to Goodfellas used in the episode "Bart the Murderer".
 Louie says that tear gas is "[his] one weakness", though this is likely an embellishment.
 Dan Castellaneta was nominated for Primetime Emmy Award for Outstanding Voice-Over Performance in 2011 for the voice of Louie, Homer Simpson, Barney Gumble, and Krusty the Clown thanks to the episode "Donnie Fatso".